timfreund/pycontrol-shed/docs/commands.rst

  Commands
 ==========

-Don't feel like guessing at the intent of pycontrolshed's commands?
+Don't feel like guessing at the intent of pycontrol-shed's commands?
 A summary of each follows:

 pyctrl-member-disable, pyctrl-member-enable